 To simulate a boot storm, the virtual desktops were reset simultaneously from the VMware vSphere client.
-Figure 5 shows the I/O pattern on the pool comprised of the two PS-M4110XS arrays.
+Figure 5 shows the I/O pattern on the storage pool comprised of the single PS4210XS array.

-Figure 5 SAN HQ data showing boot storm performance with two PS-M4110XS arrays
+Figure 5 SAN HQ data showing boot storm performance with PS4210XS array

-With 1,000 desktops, the boot storm generated about 5,800 total IOPS with a majority of them being write operations.
-All desktops were available in less than 30 minutes.
-There are very few Read IO operations due to the fact that the PVS servers are using their RAM as a cache to stream the master image vDisk and no longer need to read from the storage array.
+With 1,000 desktops, the boot storm generated about 9,200 total IOPS with a majority of them being write operations.
+All desktops were available in less than 20 minutes.
+There are very few read I/O operations due to the fact that the PVS servers are using their RAM as a cache to stream the master image vDisk and no longer need to read from the storage array.
 This also means that that the only remaining operations are writes that occur from the boot operations on the virtual desktops.
-The read-write ratio for the pool was 2% reads to 98% writes.
+The read-write ratio for the pool was 2.5% reads to 97.5% writes.